TheExploration/Krunker.io-hack/README.md

 # Krunker.io-hack working
 Krunker.io hack

-!!
-NOT BY ME !!
+!!NOT BY ME!!
 I am just posting whatever hack that works here.

 If it is not working, wait and I will update